burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 2. Return Type Deduction

-For usual functions, it is now possible to deduce the return type from its return statements.
+For usual functions, it is now possible to deduce the return type from its return statements similar to C++11 templates.

 ```cpp
 auto f() {
    return 42;
 }
 ```

 Documentation: [cpp reference details about auto](https://en.cppreference.com/w/cpp/language/auto).

 ## 3. Binary Literals